 FMNs Create Open Education Resources using NEON Data

 NEON FMNs are cohosted by NEON and the Quantitative Undergraduate Biology Education and Synthesis project (QUBES).
-Our FMNs are also a collaborative effort between scientists from the NEON project and university faculty interested in using NEON data.
+Our FMNs are also a collaborative effort between scientists from the NEON program and university and college faculty interested in using NEON data.
 Using the QUBES collaboration and education materials sharing platform, FMN cohorts aim to provide undergraduate faculty with Open Educational Resources (OERs).
 OERs are freely accessible teaching modules, data sets, and media that enable faculty to easily find and implement data-centered, student-centric materials as needed for their own students.

 The primary focus of NEON FMNs is to get NEON data into undergraduate ecology and biology courses, although participants have also used materials in graduate and advanced high school classes.

-Participants in a NEON FMN who publish their open educational resource on QUBESHub, Teaching Issues and Experiments in Ecology (TIEE), CourseSource, or other education journal or OER repository are recognized as NEON Data Education Scholars.
+Participants in a NEON FMN who publish their open educational resource on QUBESHub, Teaching Issues and Experiments in Ecology (TIEE), CourseSource, or other education journal or OER repository are recognized as NEON Data Education Fellows.